The Mud Log

 Mud Loggers Use Computers These Days

 These days, most mud logs are made with a computer.
 The mud logger still does all the sample and gas-monitoring work he did before, but he no longer needs to be a draftsman.
-Here is an example:
+Here is an example of an older one:

-Other data that will be posted on the log are all the chemical properties of the mud (viscosity, weight, salinity, etc.), drill string trips that are made in or out of the hole, records of gas flares, oil in the mud pit, or any other circumstances that might be noticed while the well is drilling.
+Other data that will be posted on the log are the chemical properties of the mud (viscosity, weight, salinity, etc.), drill string trips that are made in or out of the hole (when the entire length of pipe is pulled from hole to replace the bit, or do other work), records of gas flares, the presence of oil in the mud pit, or any other circumstances that might be noticed while the well is drilling (like screw-ups).

 On the left side of the log, drilling time is recorded.
 The rig keeps track of the drilling time and a lot of other parameters using a recording clock device known as a geolograph.
 The geolograph makes a precise record of the time it takes the drill bit to drill the rock.
 Drill-time is recorded in increments of 2 feet.
 The numbers across the top indicate how long it took to drill that two feet, in minutes per foot.
 For instance, the depth from 3200′ to 3202′ (1 block), drilled at 7 minutes per foot, or a total of 14 minutes for the two feet.
 Drill time is incredibly useful in picking out zones that may be productive, or correlating the electric logs to the mud log.

 Making a chart of drill time is very important, because it gives the PG one more hint to help figure out what rocks are being drilled.
 Remember that the well has not been logged with wireline tools at this point.
-Notice that in this well, the shales tend to drill “slow” (5-10 minutes per foot), while the limestones drill “fast” (2-6 minutes per foot).
+Notice that in this well, the shales tend to drill “slow” (5-10 minutes per foot), while the limestones drill “fast” (2-6 minutes per foot — same for clean sandstones).
 This is because the soft shales are ground into a thick, sticky mud by the drill bit, and “ball up” on the end of the bit.
 This causes the bit to cut through the rock slower, which slows the penetration rate.

-Usually the slowest-drilling formations will be extremely hard, well-cemented, non-porous sandstones or limestones.
-For these types of formations, a special (and expensive) bit called a PDC bit, is sometimes used.
+Usually the slowest-drilling formations will be extremely hard, well-cemented, non-porous sandstones.
+For these types of formations, a special (and expensive) bit called a PDC bit, is sometimes used, if the formation is thick enough to justify running one in.

 Porous sandstones and limestones don’t ball up, so they usually drill really fast…just as seen on this log.
 In fact, one of the things a petroleum geologist likes to see is a good “drilling break” in his target sand.
 This means the sand drills very fast (3 minutes per foot or less), indicating it is soft or porous.